SSL Verification

 1. 0-5 minutes: DNS propagation begins.

-2. 5-15 minutes: Caddy detects the domain and requests a certificate from Let's Encrypt.
+2. 5-15 minutes: The SSL provider detects the domain and provisions a certificate.

 3. 15-30 minutes: Certificate is issued and active.